-HABs occur naturally.
-However, human activities that disturb ecosystems play a role in increasing the frequency and intensity of occurrence.
+HABs occur naturally, but human activities that disturb ecosystems play a role in increasing the frequency and intensity of occurrence.
 Increased nutrient loadings and pollution, food web alterations, introduced species, water flow modifications, and climate change all play a role.
 For example, overfishing the waters near coral reefs removes the primary algae-eaters from the environment, allowing populations of fleshy algae to explode.
 In areas with large human populations, pollution often exacerbates the problem by stimulating these algae.
-Fleshy algae on reefs release copious amounts of nutrients known as dissolved organic carbon that microbes eat.
+Fleshy algae on reefs release copious amounts of nutrients known as dissolved organic carbon, which microbes eat.
 These microbes then endanger corals by depleting oxygen from the environment or by introducing diseases.
-As the reefs die, the algae have even more space to take over leading to further coral mortality.
-Millions of people around the world depend on coral reefs for productive fisheries.
-Reefs play an important role in global environmental health.
-HABs have caused an estimated 1\$ billion in losses over the last several decades to coastal economies in the United States that rely on recreation, tourism, and seafood harvesting.
+As the corals die off, the algae have even more space to take over, leading to further coral mortality.
+Millions of people around the world depend on coral reefs for productive fisheries, and reefs play an important role in global environmental health.
+HABs have caused an estimated one billion dollars in losses over the last several decades to coastal economies in the United States that rely on recreation, tourism, and seafood harvesting.